cask-pkg/cask.rs/DESIGN.md

 1. Not cross-platform

-   Every platform has its oackage, eg `Brew` in MacOS, `scoop` in Windows
+   Every platform has its own packager manager, eg `Brew` in MacOS, `scoop` in Windows

 2. Package manager usually has a center server